USS Juneau (CL-119): Mediterranean, 1946-1949

 Juneau spent her first year of commissioned service in operations along the Atlantic seaboard and Caribbean.
 Prior to the Korean War, she deployed three times in the Mediterranean.
 The ship cleared New York on 16 April 1947, and joined the 6th Fleet at Trieste on 2 May where she aided in stabilizing the unresolved question of territorial ownership between Italy and Yugoslavia.
 During an extended tour of Greece, she provided ample warning to the communists that aggression would not go unchallenged.
 The ship returned to Norfolk on 15 November for training, and was back on duty with the 6th Fleet from 14 June-3 October 1948 and again from 3 May-26 September 1949.
-As on her first cruise, she ranged the Mediterranean to assure Europeans and Africans of our intention to guard world peace and freedom.
+As on her first cruise, she ranged the Mediterranean to assure Europeans and Africans of the USA's intention to guard world peace and freedom.

 Having been reclassified CLAA-119 on 18 March 1949, Juneau departed Norfolk on 29 November for the Pacific.